CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 Restart the `switchd` service with the `sudo systemctl restart switchd.service` command for the changes to take effect.

-To specify which DOS checks you want to enable, open the `/usr/lib/python2.7/dist-packages/cumulus/__chip_config/bcm/datapath.conf` file and enable the desired DOS check(s) by setting the corresponding value(s) to true:
+To specify which DOS checks you want to enable, open the `/usr/lib/python2.7/dist-packages/cumulus/__chip_config/bcm/datapath.conf` file and enable the desired DOS checks by setting the corresponding values to true:

 ```
 cumulus@switch:~$ sudo nano /usr/lib/python2.7/dist-packages/cumulus/__chip_config/bcm/datapath.conf